 - Emergency services personnel such as law enforcement officers who spend the majority of their workdays responding to hazardous, high-stress situations on their own.

-Today, most organisations have an established process for identifying and resolving workplace hazards.
+Today, most organizations have an established process for identifying and resolving workplace hazards.
 However, when you have employees who leave the controlled environment of your facility or job site, how do you protect them from the risks they may encounter?

-Lone workers are exposed to many of the same hazards as other workers, except they do not have access (or have more limited access) to coworkers, supervisors, or organisational support.
+Lone workers are exposed to many of the same hazards as other workers, except they do not have access (or have more limited access) to coworkers, supervisors, or organizational support.
 If they are involved in an incident or seriously injured on the job, there is no one around to assist or to alert emergency services, placing them at a much greater risk.

 The range of risks lone workers can encounter during their shift changes rapidly as they move around.
 Here are some of the most common risks employers should be aware of to safeguard their employees.